 - Lay the bacon on the baking sheet and arrange the brussels sprouts and apple around the bacon slices in a single layer, with space between each piece.

-- Drizzle with 1 Tbsp of oil and sprinkle with a pinch of salt.
+- Drizzle with 1 tablespoon of oil and sprinkle with a pinch of salt.

 - Roast in oven for 20 minutes